filippofinke/crt-cli/README.md

 ## License

-WordGPT is released under the MIT License.
+crt-cli is released under the MIT License.
 See the LICENSE file for more details.

 ## Author